thedude0606/manusoptions/PROGRESS.md

 - Identified and fixed issue with options chain tab not showing any data due to missing putCall field mapping
 - Implemented robust ensure_putcall_field function to handle both API-fetched and streaming-updated data
 - Enhanced state preservation mechanism to maintain options chain data consistency across user interactions
+- Fixed Recommendations tab not responding to button clicks by adding the button as a trigger in the callback

 ## Completed Tasks
 - Repository analysis and code review